OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

       To manual use, type "cache /?" for help.

-      Suitable if you want to copy a large amount of data between FAT32 partitions in QSINIT.
+      Suitable if you want to copy a large amount of data in QSINIT.

     * to copy those "large amount of data" use xcopy.cmd in shell ;)

-    * "chcp" command can be used to select codepage for FAT/FAT32 (single byte only, no DBCS now, sorry).
+    * "chcp" command can be used to select codepage for FAT/FAT32/exFAT (single byte only, no DBCS now, sorry).
 Without this command any files with national language letters will be unaccessible.
       note: this command only makes these names operable, not displayable.

     * "mem hide" command can be used to hide some memory ranges from